-White Wire: (Parking Light Relay Output, +12 V 10A Output)
+White Wire: (Parking Light Relay Output. + or - selectable)

 Connect the "White" wire to the parking light wire coming from the headlight switch.
-Do not connect the "White" wire to the dashboard lighting dimmer switch.
-(Damage to the dimmer will result).
+Do not connect the "White"wire to the dashboard lighting dimmer switch (damage to the dimmer will result).
 The limitation of the "White" wire is 10 Amp max.
 Do not exceed this limit or damage to the alarm and parking relay will result.